line/planet-kit-demoapp-windows/README.md

 LINE Planet Call showcases the key features of LINE Planet, including 1-to-1 and group call functionalities.
 It can help you understand how to integrate LINE Planet into your services and enhance productivity when you implement your own app.

+## Planet Documentation
+[LINE Planet Documentation](https://docs.lineplanet.me/) provides additional resources to help you integrate LINE Planet into your service.
+These resources include LINE Planet specifications, developer guides for each client platform, and server API references.

 ## Features

 LINE Planet Call provides the following features: